DanielGriffiths1182/javascript-codewars-archive/README.md

 - 19 Remove a exclamation mark from the end of string.
 For a beginner kata, you can assume that the input data is always a string, no need to verify it.

+- 20 You need to write a function that reverses the words in a given string.
+A word can also fit an empty string.
+ If this is not clear enough, here are some examples: